 - Take a deep breath.
 Try deep breathing for a few minutes every day.
 Tighten and release muscles.
 Hum to release nitric oxide and improve blood pressure.

-- Just say “No.” I promise it’s ok!
-Don’t spread yourself too thin or you won’t be able to give 100% of your efforts to any of the tasks you attempt.
+- Just say “no.” I promise it’s OK!
+Don’t spread yourself too thin or you won’t be able to give 100 percent of your efforts to any of the tasks you attempt.
 Your value does not depend upon how much you do for others at the expense of your own time, relationships and health.

 - Expel excess adrenaline.
-Before, during and after stressful situations, walk briskly for 5 minutes, run up a flight of stairs, do backward pushups on your chair, or do 5 minutes of deep breathing.
+Before, during and after stressful situations, walk briskly for five minutes, run up a flight of stairs, do backward pushups on your chair or do five minutes of deep breathing.
 A short burst of physical activity can expel anxiety and give you clarity and calm.

 - Sleep.
 Staying up late to get more done robs you of your total productivity.
 It dulls your mind, increases stress, promotes weight gain and contributes to mood swings.

 - Use your senses.
-Find colors that soothe you, wear fabrics that please you.
-Take a scented bath, play music you love.
-Paint, get a massage, or take a walk in the woods.
+Find colors that soothe you, and wear fabrics that please you.
+Take a scented bath or play music you love.
+Paint, get a massage or take a walk in the woods.
 “Life is not measured by the number of breaths we take, but by the number of moments that take our breath away.” ~Hilary Cooper

 - Connect with others.
 Making time for social connection is very important and restorative.
 Social connection is what makes us a part of something larger than ourselves and our worries.
 It gives us perspective.

 - Serve someone else.
 Related to connecting with others, try volunteering at a soup kitchen, making meals for parents with a newborn baby or helping with home repairs for an elderly neighbor.
 Remind yourself that it’s not always all about you.
 “If you change the way you look at things, the things you look at change.” ~Wayne Dwyer